TJHeuvel/rival-doc/tutorial.md

 The tutorial can be followed without downloading the final project, but the completed tutorial project can be downloaded here (Note that **you will need to import Rival** into the project for this to work): [Download](./Downloads/Rival_Tutorial.zip)

-This tutorial is verified with Unity 2020.3 and Rival v0.3

 Note: Throughout this tutorial, the code samples will often have chunks of excluded code in order to show only the important parts that you need to add or modify.
 The `// (...)` represents excluded code.